saa23/library-app/README.md

 <img src="./images/flow-diagram.png" alt="the concept" widht="400" height="300"/>

-To be specific here is the ERD in diagram:
+To be specific here is the ERD:

 <img src="./images/erd-with-flow.jpg" alt="the concept" widht="400" height="300"/>